truedigital/True.Kentico.Forms/True.Kentico.Forms/NuGet/Content/readme.txt

 @Html.KenticoForm().EndForm()

-<div data-submit-message></div>
+<label data-submit-message class="is-invalid"></label>

 The controller is a standard MVC controller.
 This example constructs a new FormRepository and makes a call to retrieve the form details.
-GetForm uses Kentico's BizFormInfoProvider to retrieve the form data and maps it into an IForm.
+GetForm uses Kentico's BizFormInfoProvider to retrieve the form data and maps it into a type that implements IForm.
 So, your application should be hooked up to Kentico and be targeting an existing Kentico form object.
 IForm exposes the necessary form fields (named 'Controls' in the interface), submission options, notification options and autoresponder options that are consistent with Kentico's form builder interface.

 The Htmlhelper @Html.KenticoForm() provides html renderers that take data from the control and render the appropriate html.
-The example code uses the convenience method 'RenderFormControls', which iterates over all controls and renders each one complete with its own label.
-The helper also provides the individual renderers, for example, @Html.KenticoForm().TextBoxFor("FirstName").
-To be clear, a 'control' is a custom class that represents a Kentico BizForm field.
-The html helper has overloads to allow you to render controls individually.
+The example code above uses the convenience method 'RenderFormControls', which iterates over all controls and renders each one complete with its own label.
+Alternatively, there are overloads to allow rendering each control individually, by name:

 @Html.KenticoForm().LabelFor(Model, "FirstName") // render a label for the 'FirstName' field
 @Html.KenticoForm().TextBoxFor(Model, "FirstName") // render a text input for the 'FirstName' field